 Yuck.

-Since the hotel was used as a makeshift hospital in Civil War times and during multiple Yellow Fever outbreaks, that’s where the decaying bodies smell is said to originate.
+Since the hotel was used as a makeshift hospital during the Civil War and multiple Yellow Fever outbreaks, that’s where the decaying bodies smell is said to originate.

 According to members of my private Facebook group, the most haunted rooms at the Marshall House are rooms 214, 313, 314, 414, and 420.

-As for hotel’s marketing team…let’s just say they don’t seem to mind the spooky reputation.
+As for hotel’s marketing team… well, let’s just say they don’t seem to mind the spooky reputation.

 As a general rule of thumb: The more haunted a location’s reputation is in Savannah, the more money it makes for the owners.

-In the “related reading” post linked below, you can read in-depth about the hotel — including some comments from people who stayed there recently and had some unique experiences.
+In the “related reading” post linked below, you can read in-depth about the hotel — including comments from people who stayed there recently and had rather unique experiences.

 The Marshall House walking distance to: